ZeroPivot/ZeroPivot/README.md

 ## Bio & Info

-I am a Computer Science Rockstar, Software Engineer & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language
+I am a formally trained Computer Scientist, Software Engineer & Mathematician, as well as partially self-taught Artist--who focuses on Algorithms primarily written in the Ruby Programming Language

 I am also starting a long-term game project in DragonRuby, and transitioning to becoming a full-time Indie Game Developer, doing the code and assets myself, making what music I can and buying assets to test the BashAsset engine at a more rapid pace